vacp2p/rfc/content/docs/rfcs/13/README.md

   Such messages will always be considered recent and occupy the front side of the message list.
   Potential solutions include the use of [open timestamps](https://opentimestamps.org/) e.g.,  block height in Blockchain-based timestamps.
   That is, messages contain the most recent block height perceived by their senders at the time of message generation.
-  This proves accuracy within a range of minutes (e.g., in a Bitcoin blockchain) or seconds (e.g., in the Ethereum 2.0) from the time of origination.
+  This proves accuracy within a range of minutes (e.g., in Bitcoin blockchain) or seconds (e.g., in Ethereum 2.0) from the time of origination.

 # Copyright